The Importance of One-on-One Time With Your Kids

 - If you could choose a new name for yourself, what would it be?

-- If you were mommy for a day, what would you do?
+- If you were Mommy or Daddy for a day, what would you do?

 - If you could go on an adventure anywhere, where would it be?

 - What do you think about when you wake up in the morning?

 You never need the invitation to tell your child how much you love them and share how they are unique, special, and valuable.
 I aim to speak loving things to my kids every day, but when I’m on a solo outing and feel cool, calm, and collected, I try to take a minute to be intentional and shower them with affection specific to who they are.
 One day they will be teenagers and probably won’t appreciate my gushy commentary (not openly, anyway), but I hope they remember that their mom made sure to tell them they were extraordinary people—my people—that I’m so thankful to mother every day.